Considerations when Purchasing Scales for Soap Making

 Other areas that may need scales are quality control for the monitoring and sampling of the products being produced, just like the R&D department they may need precise laboratory balances or moisture balances depending on the requirements for testing the products.
 Many soap or cosmetic based products now need to be tested and comply with many regulations, certainly very different to the 1800's when product testing was not considered.

 Recycling, we briefly touched on this area before, in recent years this area has become more important to companies and more and more weighing scales are being used to monitor waste output, right through the factories in all departments and covers many different waste products.
 It has become important as waste recycling companies can pay or charge for this waste and it is important for companies to record this.

 HCB - Highland Approved Portable Precision Balance

-The Highland precision balance is a highly versatile weighing scale that can easily weigh small ingredients up to 0.01g increments.
-The HCB has percentage weighing features that will allow you to pre-prepare and mix ingredients for precise blending soap making ingredients.
+The Highland precision balance is a highly versatile weighing balance that can easily weigh small ingredients up to 0.01g increments.
+The HCB has percentage weighing features that will allow you to pre-prepare and mix ingredients for precise blending of soap making ingredients.
 A stainless steel weighing pan allows the scale to be easily cleaning after use and the compact construction of the balance means that it can be easily transported or stacked with other HCB scales.
 Note!
 The HCB approved model is required for selling soaps by weight.